 Debt collectors leave anger, frustration, and fear in their wake.
 A violation of the FDCPA gives consumers the absolute right to sue up to one year from the date the law was violated.
 A successful claim entitles the consumer to money for actual damages, court costs, attorney’s fees, and an additional recovery of a maximum of $1,000 in what is referred to as "statutory damages."

 What should I do if a debt collector sues me?

-Don’t ignore it and take it to a lawyer immediately for review.
-In many cases, litigation may proceed even if you have not been served directly.
-You want to avoid a judgment being entered against you at all costs so never disregard a lawsuit filed against you.
+Don’t ignore it!
+Take your case to a lawyer immediately for review.
+In many instances, litigation may proceed even if you have not been served directly.
+You want to avoid a judgment being entered against you at all costs, so never disregard a lawsuit filed against you.

 Contact us now and let us help you.
 Our services are FREE to clients, and we can stop debt collector harassment for good.